-On March 8, 2023, we entered into an agreement with The Money Channel NYC Inc. for media services, pursuant to which we agreed to issue 22,500 shares of common stock on March 8, 2023 and an additional 22,500 shares of common stock every ninety days after the execution date of the contract until termination of the agreement.
-The term of the agreement extends for 180 days, and renews automatically until we provide written notice prior to the end of the term.
+On March 8, 2023, the Company entered into an agreement with The Money Channel NYC Inc. for media services, pursuant to which the Company agreed to issue 22,500 shares of common stock on March 8, 2023 and an additional 22,500 shares of common stock every ninety days after the execution date of the contract until termination of the agreement.
+On June 8, 2023, September 6, 2023, and December 5, 2023, the Company issued 22,500 restricted shares of common stock on each of these dates pursuant to the agreement.
+The agreement was terminated on February 24, 2024 and no more stock will be issued.